Her Chickies

 We are located in Olivehurst, California.

 We mainly work with Silkies and Ameraucanas.
-For our Silkies, we work with Paint, Black, Blue, Splash and Mottled (project variety).
+For our Silkies, we work with Paint, Black, Chocolate, Chocolate Paint and Mottled.
 For our Ameraucanas, we work with Black, Blue, Splash and Ermine (project variety).
-To learn more, you can click here.
+We also began working with Black and Blue Copper Marans in 2025.

 I’ve always had a soft spot for Silkies and Ameraucanas.
 Before I started breeding to the Standard of Perfection (SOP), I simply raised chickens for enjoyment.
 I kept a variety of breeds—most of them hatchery birds bred for production.
 At that time, I wasn’t breeding or hatching chicks—I was simply enjoying my flock.
 But every time I visited the feed store, I somehow ended up bringing home more and more “Ameraucanas” and Silkies.
 What can I say?
 I’m a sucker for those fluffy cheeks!

-The Standard of Perfection (SOP) is an official guide published by the American Poultry Association (APA) and American Bantam Association (ABA).
-It outlines the ideal characteristics for each recognized poultry breed, including traits like size, color, feather quality, and body shape.
-Breeders use the SOP as a reference to maintain and improve their birds, ensuring they meet the highest standards for exhibition and preservation.
+Both outlines the ideal characteristics for each recognized poultry breed, including traits like weight, color, feather quality, and type.
+Breeders use the respective Standards for each breed and variety as a reference to maintain and improve their birds, ensuring they meet the expectations for exhibition and preservation.

-Standard bred birds meet the basic qualifications of their breed and variety according to the Standard of Perfection (SOP) as written by the American Poultry Association (APA) and American Bantam Association (ABA).
+Standard bred birds meet the basic qualifications of their breed and variety according to their respective Standard.

 Breeding to the Standard of Perfection (SOP) is crucial for both improving and preserving a breed.
-By following the SOP, breeders maintain the breed’s unique characteristics and avoid genetic defects.
+By following the Standard, breeders maintain the breed’s unique characteristics and avoid genetic defects.
 Without this careful attention, the breed could lose its defining traits over time.
 Breeding to the SOP is about ensuring the breed not only survives but thrives for future generations.

 We are not NPIP-certified and legally cannot ship outside of California (where we are located).
 We are only able to ship eggs in our state.
+Please do not bother asking for us to commit a federal crime over eggs and/or birds.

 We highly recommend checking our Facebook for the latest availability updates or to purchase items when they are in stock and following us there.
-We operate on a first-come, first-served basis, with priority given to customers who pay in advance.
+We operate on a first-come, first-served basis with priority given to customers who pay in advance.

 Our policies can be found here.